 “Who?
 Take lessons with Benard?
 Why not?
 He’s a Kasin hero.”
 His father shrugged.
-“Wasn’t he just granted a commission?
+“He just granted a commission.
 Something about saving a fleet from some fire mages?
 Made First Lieutenant on the spot.
 They’ve been talking about that for days down at the dock office.”

 “That’s beside the point!
 Your son cannot dance with that man!”